msannan/learn-devops/ubuntu-vm-setup.md

 ## Install Oracle VM VirtualBox

-1. Go to https://www.virtualbox.org/, click Downloads, and download the installer for windows under "".
+1. Go to https://www.virtualbox.org/, click Downloads, and download the installer for windows under "VirtualBox x.x.xx platform packages".
 At the time of this writing, the latest version is available [here](https://download.virtualbox.org/virtualbox/6.1.26/VirtualBox-6.1.26-145957-Win.exe).
 1. Install VirtualBox using the downloaded installer.

 ## Get the VM Image